 value == nodata

-Any grid cell in the input raster containing the NoData value will be assigned NoData in the output raster, unless a NoData grid cell value allows the conditional statement to evaluate to True (i.e. the conditional statement includes the NoData value), in which case the True value will be assigned to the output.
+Any grid cell in the input raster containing the NoData value will be assigned NoData in the output raster, unless a NoData grid cell value allows the conditional statement to evaluate to True (i.e., the conditional statement includes the NoData value), in which case the True value will be assigned to the output.

-Buffer raster
+Buffer raster [link]

 This tool can be used to identify an area of interest within a specified distance of features of interest in a raster data set.

-The Euclidean distance (i.e. straight-line distance) is calculated between each grid cell and the nearest 'target cell' in the input image.
+The Euclidean distance (i.e., straight-line distance) is calculated between each grid cell and the nearest 'target cell' in the input image.
 Distance is calculated using the efficient method of Shih and Wu (2004).
 Target cells are all non-zero, non-NoData grid cells.
 Because NoData values in the input image are assigned the NoData value in the output image, the only valid background value in the input image is zero.

 The user must specify the input and output image names, the desired buffer size (--size), and, optionally, whether the distance units are measured in grid cells (i.e. --gridcells flag).
 If the --gridcells flag is not specified, the linear units of the raster's coordinate reference system will be used.

-Raster to vector polygons
+Raster to vector polygons [link]

 Converts a raster data set to a vector of the POLYGON geometry type.
 The user must specify the name of a raster file (--input) and the name of the output (--output) vector.
 All grid cells containing non-zero, non-NoData values will be considered part of a polygon feature.
 The vector's attribute table will contain a field called 'VALUE' that will contain the cell value for each polygon feature, in addition to the standard feature ID (FID) attribute.